 Out of the 17 primers, primers 6 and 8 were able to amplify and produce polymorphic markers and were used for downstream analysis.
 The sizes of the DNA fragments ranged from 200 to 1600 base pairs (Figure 1) for both primers 6 and 8.
 Primer 6 had a total of 296 loci with bands across all the samples, while primer 8 had 529 loci with bands across all the samples.
 Lun Wen et al., (2015) defined the total number of bands as the different band sizes observed across all the samples.
 Primer 6 had 14 bands, while primer 8 had 12 bands.
 The polymorphic bands of primer 6 were 10, while those of primer 8 were 12.
 The polymorphic information content of primers 6 and 8 were 83% and 85.7% respectively.

-Figure 1: Primer 8 DNA finger print of the different Fusarium species isolates following electrophoresis on agarose.
+Figure 1.
+Primer 8 DNA finger print of the different Fusarium species isolates following electrophoresis on agarose.
 L is the 100bp ladder while the numbers represent the ID’s of the different isolates

 3.1.2 Population structure and genetic diversity of Fusarium species isolates